airbnb/ruby/README.md

 Every class definition should have an accompanying comment that describes what it is for and how it should be used.

-A file that contain zero classes or more than one class should have a comment at the top describing its contents.
+A file that contains zero classes or more than one class should have a comment at the top describing its contents.

 ```ruby
 # Automatic conversion of one locale to another where it is possible, like